-Inspecting utilities in a damaged home:
+Inspecting potential damages in your home:

 - Check for gas leaks--If you smell gas or hear blowing or hissing noise, open a window and quickly leave the building.
 Turn off the gas at the outside main valve if you can and call the gas company from a neighbor's home.
 If you turn off the gas for any reason, it must be turned back on by a professional.